Skip Navigation

 He and his wife have three children.

-After a short retirement in 2008, Stoldal became Vice President of News for the Sunbelt Corporation overseeing news operations for television stations in Las Vegas, Reno and Elko.
-In 2014, Stoldal retired for a second time but remains very active in several community organizations.
+After a short retirement in 2008, Stoldal became Vice President of News for the Sunbelt Corporation, overseeing news operations for television stations in Las Vegas, Reno, and Elko.
+In 2014, Stoldal retired for a second time but his journalistic career continues today as Chair of the Board of the Nevada Independent, a statewide nonpartisan news website.

 Stoldal was honored as the "Distinguished Nevadan" by the University of Nevada Board of Regents in 2020 for his contributions to the cultural and social advancement of Nevada and its people.